 - Internal herbal medicines are given too

-- Patient is given a nutrition rich diet
+- The patient is given a nutrition-rich diet

-- Yoga and meditation to help build resistance and immunity in the body and help regulation and balance functioning of nervous system
+- Yoga and meditation to help build resistance and immunity in the body and improve regulation and balanced functioning of the nervous system

-- Being a neurodegenerative disease, Parkinsonism is treated by Rasayana or rejuvenative approach in Ayurveda.
+- Being a neurodegenerative disease, Parkinsonism is treated by rasayana or rejuvenating approach in Ayurveda.